 Leadership is an organisational competence.
-It is not restricted to management levels (see our leadership principle 6).
+It is not restricted to management levels.

 All applicants have shown investment in developing this competence.
 Not every applicant had a planned approach towards developing leadership, including outcome/impact based metrics, but all of them invested heavily in this area.

-In all industries, in all geographical areas, we saw supportive/servant leadership as the chosen approach, with visible and approachable managers and with supporting leadership on all levels.
+In all industries, in all geographical areas, we saw supportive/servant leadership as the chosen approach, with visible and approachable managers and leaders at all levels.

 Like last year, many of the applicants mix leadership and management.
-While one of our principles is "leadership lives everywhere in the organisation", many applicants have referred to management as their leadership.
-Most applicants still expect leadership to come from the top, so it seems, despite the culture of empowerment.
+While one of our principles is "Leadership lives everywhere in the organisation", many applicants have referred to management as their leadership.

+It seems most applicants still expect leadership to come from the top, despite the culture of empowerment.
 On the other hand, we can clearly see that a key success factor (also reflected in other reports) is that top management needs to be really engaged with the business agility journey for it to become successful.